TrueFiEng/Waffle/docs/source/compilation.rst

 Solcjs and version management
 -----------------------------
-Solcjs allows to switch used version of solidity compiler on the fly.
-To setup version solidity compiler version add following line in waffle configuration file:
+Solcjs allows switching used version of solidity compiler on the fly.
+To set up a chosen version of solidity compiler add the following line in the Waffle configuration file:
 ::

   {